nus-cs2103-AY2021S1/ip/docs/README.md

 `1.
 [E][x] meeting for CS2103 (at: 14 Sep 2020 10.00pm) #urgent #important`
 `2.
 [T][x] Group Project Task (at: 14 Sep 2020 7.00am) #abc #urgent`

-### Untag Feature
-Untags all tasks (or a specified index of task) by removing the specified tag.

 ## Usage